ssjmelissa/ssjmelissa/README.md

 Melissa, but you can call me Mel.

 ### What I do...
-I am a regional Inside Sales Account Executive at GitHub <i>(the place to be, if you ask me)</i> looking after ASEAN customers.
+I am a Senior Coporate Account Executive at GitHub <i>(the place to be, if you ask me)</i> looking after ASEAN customers.

 ### Who I am...